uclaacm/react-team-practice-w24/week1-intro/README.md

 ```

 ## React
-React is the most popular JavaScript framework for developing front-end applications.
-It is primarily maintained by Meta.
+React is the most popular JavaScript framework for developing front-end applications, particularly for single-page applications where the user interacts with the page without reloading it.
+Developed and maintained by Meta, React has gained widespread adoption due to its simplicity, performance, and reusable components.
 Here is a graph of question activity from Stack Overflow trends comparing React with its top competitors:

 ![Stack Overflow insights for popular frontend web frameworks](./images/frontend-popularity.png)